AKapett/SocialMedia_Engagement_Predictive_Model/README.md

 - **Limited user data:** 89% of users posted only once, restricting behavioral pattern analysis

-- **Assumed duplication**: Identical posts across platforms were treated as duplicates in the absence of clear cross-post indicators
+- **Assumed duplication**: Identical posts across platforms were treated as duplicates in the absence of clear cross-post indicators and improbability of exact like and share count

 ---